M.d. Anderson Cancer Center

 Can a single drug free patients from insulin after immunotherapy?

-Disease control Not yet recruitingThis pilot study tests whether infliximab can safely reverse insulin dependence in people who developed diabetes after checkpoint inhibitor cancer treatment.
-About 14 participants will receive the drug and be monitored for side effects and blood sugar control.
-The goal is to see …
+Disease control Not yet recruitingThis pilot study tests whether the drug infliximab can safely reverse insulin dependence in people who developed diabetes after taking checkpoint inhibitor cancer therapy.
+About 14 participants will receive the drug and be monitored for side effects and changes in their need for …

 Phase: NA • Sponsor: M.D.
 Anderson Cancer Center • Aim: Disease control